Zendesk Shareholder Objects to Company Sale to Private Equity Buyers

 - Vista Equity backs Acquia, Drift, Gainsight, Jebbit, Khoros, Pipedrive, Salesloft and Xactly.
 Related Note: Zendesk advisor Qatalyst previously represented Gainsight in its sale to Vista Equity.

-In terms of strategic software companies, Adobe apparently is not interested in buying Zendesk, CNBC reported in February 2022.
+In terms of strategic software companies, Adobe was not interested in buying Zendesk, CNBC reported in February 2022.